ue22-p22/web/notebooks/32-builtin-types.md

 slideshow:
   slide_type: ''
 ---
-// but it is better like this
-console.log("vector = ", vector)
+// but it is a lot better like this console.log("vector = ", vector)
 ```